-If you have applied for and received Deferred Action for Childhood Arrivals (DACA), this may be the first opportunity you've had in a long time to travel outside the U.S. and return legally.
-Something called "Advance Parole” allows you to leave the U.S. and maintain your DACA status, then request reentry using a document called a I-512L.
+If you have applied for and received Deferred Action for Childhood Arrivals (DACA), this could be the first opportunity you've had in a long time to travel outside the U.S. and return legally.
+Something called "Advance Parole" might make it possible for you to leave the U.S. without losing your DACA status.

-This possibility is neither automatic nor risk-free, however.
+The possibility of receiving an Advance Parole document is neither automatic nor risk-free, however.
 This article will discuss both whether and how to apply for Advance Parole as a DACA recipient.

 Just to be clear, your DACA status is not enough by itself to allow you to leave the U.S. and be admitted back upon your return.
 You should not even attempt to travel without first applying for and receiving an Advance Parole Document.
 If you leave without Advance Parole, you will likely be denied reentry and your DACA approval will be cancelled.